arianitm/react-interview-task/README.md

     1. How might you make this app more secure?
     2. How would you make this solution scale to millions of records?

-On completion email a link to your repository to your contact at FLEX BUSINESS SOLUTIONS and ensure it is publicly accessible.